scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 ---
-title: Collections Classes
+title: Collections Types
 type: section
-description: This page introduces the common Scala 3 collections classes.
+description: This page introduces the common Scala 3 collections types and some of their methods.
 num: 37
 previous-page: collections-intro
 next-page: collections-methods